 "A short battery life and just OK photos undermine what is otherwise an amazing phone." - Patrick Holland, Cnet

-The Good: "The squared-edges are reminiscent of the
+The Good: "The squared-edges are reminiscent of the iPhone 5 and fit well in my hand, especially in landscape orientation.

 The Bad: "There were times in portrait mode where the camera app froze or was laggy."